 The Police and Enhanced DBS Certificates

-Previously the police would simply disclose information, and the DBS (formerly the CRB) would issue the certificate, and there would often be no opportunity to dispute any disclosure of information.
+Previously the police would simply disclose information, and the DBS (formerly the CRB) would issue the certificate, and there would often be no opportunity to dispute any disclosure of the information.

-Since 2013 the DBS have instituted a process whereby an enhanced DBS certificate is provided first to the applicant so that a dispute can be raised in respect of any information that is proposed to be disclosed.
+Since 2013 the DBS have instituted a process whereby an enhanced DBS certificate is provided first to the applicant, so that a dispute can be raised in respect of a proposed disclosure.
+Before a police force discloses information, often (although not always), the police will contact an applicant to provide them an opportunity to may representations, prior to making a final decision.

-If the police write to an applicant indicating an intention to disclose information to the Disclosure and Barring Service, an applicant can then choose to withdraw their enhanced DBS certificate application, so the DBS do not receive the information.
+If the police write to an applicant indicating an intention to disclose information to the Disclosure and Barring Service, an applicant can choose to withdraw their enhanced DBS certificate application, so the DBS does not receive the information.
 Alternatively, the applicant can write to the police to challenge the proposed disclosure.

 DSB Enhanced Certificate Appeals